gurka/OpenCrystalCaves/README.md

 - Load sprite, item and level data.
 - Render a level that is selected at compile time.
-- Render items that, both behind and infront of the player, as well as animated items.
+- Render items that, both behind and in front of the player, as well as animated items.
 - Move the player around, jumping, colliding with solid items and moving platforms.

 Features that are missing: